 Even if this village can be visited at any time of the year, its beauty is largely amplified during winter.
 Snowy landscapes are naturally beautiful, but a small traditional village like this covered in snow is simply astonishing.
 I’ll bet you will take the best pictures to show on your Instagram. 🙂

-I recommend visiting at least the Wada House, Kanda House and Nagase House which are pretty amazing.
+I recommend visiting at least the Wada House, Kanda House, and Nagase House which are pretty amazing.

-The great advantage of traveling during winter is that you will have clear and sunny days (even with low temperatures) and you can actually see Mount Fuji.
+The great advantage of traveling during winter is that you will have clear and sunny days (even with low temperatures) and you can see Mount Fuji.
 You can enjoy Mount Fuji either by climbing it or by admiring its beauty from far away.
-Unfortunately, for those willing to climb Mount Fuji all the way up to the top, climbing is not possible during winter, but if you just want to admire its beauty, the best moment is during winter.
+Unfortunately, for those willing to climb Mount Fuji up to the top, climbing is not possible during winter, but if you just want to admire its beauty, the best moment is during winter.